backupbrew/switchbrew/Cryptosystem.md

 format is described
 [here](Flash%20Filesystem#Keyblob.md##Keyblob "wikilink").

-32 of these blobs are stored in the eMMC.
+The 32 blobs are stored in the eMMC.
 Only one at a time is loaded, it is controlled by the bootloader version field in the BCT (at +0x2330).

 Although the keydata is presumably common to all consoles, each keyblob is console-unique, because the key used to encrypt it is at the factory